ranellegomez/PySee/README.md

   In my testing, however, I found that the training data provided to the tesseract algorithm was sufficient for mostly ideally-lit situations and characters with little digression from the training data.
 When testing the handwritten "¡Todo lo que hago es ganar" in Spanish, I found that even after varying the lighting, changing the crop of the photo with no other texts, and even constraining it to a screenshot of the handwritten text could not yield the "¡," which is crucial for interpreting and differentiating between other commonly-used characters among various languages.

-  One notable limitation I found was when calling   ```img_to_english``` on a photo I took on the street, cropped down to the point where "Berkeley" was the only phrase in the frame.
+  One notable case was when I called   ```img_to_english``` on a street photo I took, cropped down to the point where "Berkeley" was the only phrase in the frame.
 OCR failed to pick up any characters.
 I presume this is due to the lack of contrast that black texts on white backgrounds usually provide.

   ![Berkeley](berkeley.png)